rossaddison/yii3-rr/README.md

 ## Copy rossaddison/yii3-rr/generated/GRPC Pinger.php & PingerHttpClient.php into GRPC directory ##

-## Update composer.json with to ensure that rr.exe can pick up the generated files: ##
+## Update composer.json with the following to ensure that rr.exe can pick up the generated files: ##

 ````
 "autoload": {